 Today’s Bail System

-Today’s bail system is safer and fairer than past systems, people are a lot more able to obtain bail bonds.
+Today’s bail system is safer and fairer than past systems.
 It allows bail bondsmen like us to do our work, helping people who can’t afford the full bail amount.
 It acknowledges that bad things happen to good people, and that many people who are arrested do not deserve to be held in jail while their lives crumble around them.
 It allows more people to be released on bail, with the help of a bail bondsman, while screening out truly dangerous criminals for everyone’s protection.